Cookie and Privacy Statement

 Where you have provided your consent, we may use and process your information to:

-- Contact you from time to time about promotions, events, products, services or information which we think may be of interest to you (don’t worry, we won’t bombard you);
+- Contact you from time to time about promotions, events, products, services or information which we think may be of interest to you.

 You can withdraw your consent at any time by contacting us at TPSfirstname.lastname@example.org or, in relation to any marketing messages you receive, by using the unsubscribe option included in those messages.

 We may use and process your personal information where this is necessary to perform a contract with you and to fulfil and complete your account registration, your orders, purchases and other transactions entered into with us.
-This will include:
+If you are a sole trader or other unincorporated business, this will include:

 - To review your application and, if successful, make a decision as to how we will trade with you (e.g. cash sales, credit account, credit limit, discount applicable);